Kailasgm/Quickshell-Bar/README.md

 # Quickshell-Bar
 So i have been thinking of moving frm waybar to Quickshell for a while.
-This is my Quickshell bar It is nowhere near complete and i would like to improve and build on it
+This is my Quickshell bar It is nowhere near complete and i would like to improve and build on it.
+The current goal is to build a command center thingy like u see in smartphones and windows laptops.